ga-dc/high_card/readme.md

 2. Collect an array of player names by prompting:
 	* **"{n} players so far.
 Enter a player name, or type 'play':"**
 3. Upon *"play"*, deal each player a card.
+EDIT: Show cards
 4. Find the highest card score dealt (Aces high).
 5. Find the winning player name, then print out:
 	* **"Winner(s): {name1, name2, …}!"**